russell-archer/StoreHelper/Documentation/guide.md

 ![](./assets/StoreHelperDemo58.png)

-With iOS 15 we can now display a sheet to allow to the user to manage a subscription using the `.manageSubscriptionsSheet(isPresented:)` view modifier (this view modifier is not available for macOS or tvOS):
+With iOS 15 or higher we can now display a sheet to allow to the user to manage a subscription using the `.manageSubscriptionsSheet(isPresented:)` view modifier (this view modifier is not available for macOS):

 ```swift
 struct SubscriptionInfoSheet: View {